Make-School-Courses/FEW-1.1-Web-Foundations/06-CSS-Layout-with-Grid/README.md

 20. https://www.fender.com

 - Stretch challenge:
   - Study each of the sites above and understand their grid system.
-Take a screen shot and draw the grid over the image.
+Take a screenshot and draw the grid over the image.

 ## Use CSS Grid

+- Discussion:
   - What is CSS Grid?
   - Using display grid
   -  Define template columns
   - Displaying a grid with grid areas

 ## In Class Challenges

-Your job is to try and recreate the grids in the image with html/CSS.
-You can start by duplicating the code in example-3 folder.
+Your job is to try and recreate the grids in the image with HTML/CSS.
+You can start by duplicating the code in the example-3 folder.

 Try to recreate each of the images with HTML and CSS.